-In the last few years, the Internet has experienced an increasing amount of traffic stemming from the use of multimedia applications which use audio and video streaming [11].
-This increase will continue and even be reinforced since access technologies like ADSL and cable modems enable residential users to receive high bandwidth multimedia streams.
+In the last few years, the Internet has experienced an increasing amount of traffic stemming from the use of multimedia applications which use audio and video streaming [1].
 One specific application which will be enabled by future access technologies is Video on Demand (VoD).
-VoD allows clients to watch a large variety of video content via the Internet, from small video clips up to movies.
-One type of VoD is True VoD (TVoD) [10] which allows users to watch a certain video at any desired point in time and, in addition, offers the same functionality as a standard VCR (fast forward, rewind, pause, stop).
+True VoD (TVoD) [2] allows users to watch a certain video at any desired point in time and, in addition, offers the same functionality as a standard VCR (fast forward, rewind, pause, stop).
 The challenges of providing TVoD in the Internet are manifold and require the orchestration of different technologies.
 Some of these technologies like video encoding are fairly well understood and established.
 Other technologies like the distribution and caching of video content and the adaptation of streaming mechanisms to the current network situation and user preferences are still under investigation.

-Existing work on TVoD has shown caches to be extremely important with respect to scalability, from network as well as from video servers' perspective [5].
+Existing work on TVoD has shown caches to be extremely important with respect to scalability, from network as well as from video servers' perspective [3].
 Scalability, of course, is a premier issue if a TVoD system is considered to be used in the global Internet.
-Yet, simply reusing concepts from normal Internet Web caching is not sufficient to suit the special needs of video content since, e.g., popularity life cycles can be very different [6].
+Yet, simply reusing concepts from normal Internet Web caching is not sufficient to suit the special needs of video content since, e.g., popularity life cycles can be very different [4].

 Besides scalability, it is very important for an Internet TVoD system to take into account the "social" rules implied by TCP's cooperative resource management model, i.e., to be adaptive in the face of an (incipient) network congestion.
 Therefore, the streaming mechanisms of an Internet TVoD system need to incorporate end-to-end congestion control to prevent unfairness against TCP-based traffic and increase the overall utilization of the network.
 Note that traditionally video streaming mechanisms rely on open-loop control mechanisms, i.e., on explicit reservation and allocation of resources.
-As it is debatable whether such mechanisms will ever be used in the global Internet, e.g., in the form of RSVP/IntServ [1], we do not assume these but build upon the current best-effort service model of the Internet which is based on closed-loop control exerted by TCP-like congestion control.
+As it is debatable whether such mechanisms will ever be used in the global Internet, e.g., in the form of RSVP/ IntServ [5], we do not assume these but build upon the current best-effort service model of the Internet which is based on closed-loop control exerted by TCP-like congestion control.
 Yet, since video transmissions need to be paced at their "natural" rate, adaptiveness can only be integrated into streaming mechanisms in the form of quality degradation and not by "shifting" traffic in the time domain as for elastic traffic like, e.g., FTP transfers.
-An elegant way of introducing adaptiveness into streaming is to use layered video encodings [9] as it allows to drop segments (the transfer units) of the video in a controlled way without the high computational effort of, e.g., adaptive encodings as described in [21].
+An elegant way of introducing adaptiveness into streaming is to use layered video encodings [6] as it allows to drop segments (the transfer units) of the video in a controlled way without the high computational effort of, e.g., adaptive encodings as described in [7].